-Year Ended December 31, 2018 Compared to Year Ended December 31, 2017
+Year Ended December 31, 2019 Compared to Year Ended December 31, 2018

 Segment revenues.
-Our revenues from the Non-Driver Products segment decreased by 11.6% to \$137.4 million in 2018 from \$155.3 million in 2017.
-The year-over-year decrease was due mainly to receive a reimbursement from a certain customer totaling \$13.3 million booked in 2017 in relation to the AR goggle business.
-Excluding \$13.3 million, the year-over-year decrease was 3.3%.
-This decrease was attributable mainly to a 22.4% decrease in average selling price of our non-driver products but partially offset by an 13.9% increase in unit shipments of the non-driver products.
+Our revenues from the Non-Driver Products segment decreased by 7.5% to \$127.1 million in 2019 from \$137.4 million in 2018.
+This decrease was attributable mainly to a 11.0% decrease in average selling price of our non-driver products but partially offset by a 4.0% increase in unit shipments of the non-driver products.

 Segment operating loss.
-Operating loss from the Non-Driver Products segment increased to \$52.6 million in 2018 from \$34.6 million in 2017.
-The operating loss increases was attributable mainly to the decrease in revenues and increase in operating expense.
+Operating loss from the Non-Driver Products segment decreased to \$47.4 million in 2019 from \$52.6 million in 2018.
+The operating loss decreases was attributable mainly to the decrease in salary expense and lower RSU compensation.